Art Period Of Pablo Picasso

 I. The Early Years and the Blue Period (1895-1904)

 Picasso's early artistic development was marked by exceptional skill and a rapid mastery of various techniques.
 His early paintings, often depicting family and friends in a realistic style, revealed a talent far beyond his years.
-However, the death of his close friend Carlos Casagemas in 1901 profoundly impacted the young artist, ushering in his Blue Period.
+Still, the death of his close friend Carlos Casagemas in 1901 profoundly impacted the young artist, ushering in his Blue Period.

 II.
 The Rose Period (1904-1906)

 The Rose Period's subjects, although often marginalized figures like those in the Blue Period, are presented with a less overtly sorrowful tone.
-There’s a sense of detachment and observation, yet a subtle empathy remains.
+And there’s a sense of detachment and observation, yet a subtle empathy remains.
 Works like Family of Saltimbanques (1905) showcase Picasso's growing mastery of composition and form.
 His figures become more simplified, their forms increasingly flattened and elongated, foreshadowing the radical stylistic changes of his next phase.
 This period showcases Picasso's ability to transition between profound emotional states while maintaining his artistic integrity and innovative approach.

 III.
 The Proto-Cubist Phase and the African Influence (1906-1909)